 - The BAR provides Avatar Representation and the associated information to the MF directly or after URL redirection from the DC AS.

+HSS:

+- The HSS may store the Avatar ID List per user.

 DCSF:

 - If the Avatar ID List is downloaded through bootstrap data channel, the DCSF may fetch the Avatar ID List from the DC AS, and send to MF via MDC1.
+Optionally, the DCSF may download the Avatar ID List per subscriber from the HSS and include it into the application menu list provided to the UE via the bootstrap data channel.

 MF: